privacyguides/privacyguides.org/docs/vpn.en.md

 ### Proton VPN

-!!! recommendation
+!!! recommendation annotate

     ![Proton VPN logo](assets/img/vpn/protonvpn.svg){ align=right }

     **Proton VPN** is a strong contender in the VPN space, and they have been in operation since 2016.
-Proton AG is based in Switzerland and offers a limited free pricing tier, as well as a premium option.
-They offer a further 10% discount for buying a 2 year subscription.
+Proton AG is based in Switzerland and offers a limited free tier, as well as a more featured premium option.

-    **Free** - **Plus Plan USD $71.88/year**
+    **Free** - **Plus Plan USD $71.88/year** (1)

     [Website](https://protonvpn.com/){ .md-button .md-button--primary }

+1. A further 10% is discounted with a 2-year subscription ($119.76).

 ??? check annotate "63 Countries"